CR-CTC: Consistency regularization on CTC for improved speech recognition: Abstract

 \section{Abstract}

 Connectionist Temporal Classification (CTC) is a widely used method for automatic speech recognition (ASR), renowned for its simplicity and computational efficiency.
-However, it often falls short in recognition performance compared to transducer or systems combining CTC and attention-based encoder-decoder (CTC/AED).
+However, it often falls short in recognition performance.
 In this work, we propose the Consistency-Regularized CTC (CR-CTC), which enforces consistency between two CTC distributions obtained from different augmented views of the input speech mel-spectrogram.
 We provide in-depth insights into its essential behaviors from three perspectives: 1) it conducts self-distillation between random pairs of sub-models that process different augmented views; 2) it learns contextual representation through masked prediction for positions within time-masked regions, especially when we increase the amount of time masking; 3) it suppresses the extremely peaky CTC distributions, thereby reducing overfitting and improving the generalization ability.
-Extensive experiments on LibriSpeech, Aishell-1, and GigaSpeech datasets demonstrate the effectiveness of our CR-CTC, which achieves performance comparable to, or even slightly better than, that of transducer and CTC/AED.
+Extensive experiments on LibriSpeech, Aishell-1, and GigaSpeech datasets demonstrate the effectiveness of our CR-CTC.
+It significantly improves the CTC performance, achieving state-of-the-art results comparable to those attained by transducer or systems combining CTC and attention-based encoder-decoder (CTC/AED).
 We release our code at \url{https://github.com/k2-fsa/icefall}.